spaniardzoomer/spaniardzoomer.github.io/content/blog/header_files.md

 ```

 {% note(title="Did you know?", type="info") %}
-In older versions of compilers (or the C standard—I'm not sure which—), this used to be just a warning.
+In older versions of the compiler (or the C standard—I'm not sure which—), this used to be just a warning.
 The reason is that implicit function declarations were allowed, and assummed a default return type of `int`.
 You had to manually pass a flag to GCC to treat it as an error.
 {% end %}

 The error happens because when the compiler encounters a function call, it needs to know: